image

 4. Our Approach to Effective Risk Management

 The Board, assisted by the Group Risk and Compliance Committee, monitors and reviews the Group’s risk management and internal controls framework.
 It is further assisted by the Audit Committee which reviews the Group’s systems of internal financial controls on an annual basis.
-The Risk Management section on page 20 of our 2021 Annual Report, together with the Group Risk and Compliance Committee Report on pages 45 to 47 outline the Board’s approach to identifying and assessing risks and embedding risk management across the Group.
+The Risk Management section on page 56 of our 2022 Annual Report explains the three lines of defence model and this material is incorporated into this Corporate Governance Section by reference.

-5. Maintaining a Well-Functioning Balanced Board Team
+5. Maintaining a Well-Functioning Balanced Board Team led by an Independent Non-Executive Chair

 Composition of the Board